What to Expect Flying QF1 from Sydney to London via Singapore

 Qantas flies its flagship Airbus A380 on the “kangaroo route” from Sydney to London.
 Photo: Qantas.

 Qantas flight QF1 is the airline’s flagship “kangaroo route” from Sydney to London via Singapore.
-Departing from Sydney every afternoon, this Airbus A380 service takes around 24 hours to cover the 17,176km marathon to London.
+Departing from Sydney every afternoon, this Airbus A380 service covers a marathon 17,176km.

 The return service QF2 departs Heathrow Airport every evening, arriving in Singapore the following afternoon and eventually landing in Sydney early the following morning – two days after leaving London.

-Are you flying soon on QF1 from Sydney to London?
+Are you flying soon with Qantas on QF1 from Sydney to London?
 This guide explains everything you need to know to maximise your experience and have an enjoyable flight!

 Qantas Flight QF1: The Aircraft

-Qantas flight QF1 is served by a refurbished Airbus A380 with 14 First, 70 Business, 60 Premium Economy and 341 Economy Class seats.
+Qantas flight QF1 is served by a refurbished Airbus A380.
+This has 14 First, 70 Business, 60 Premium Economy and 341 Economy Class seats.

 Wireless streaming entertainment via the Qantas entertainment App is not available, nor is in-flight internet, but there are individual in-flight entertainment touch screens available at every seat.